mcc-us/mcc-us.github.io.bkup/_posts/2020-01-01-glossary-accounting-terms.md

 12. *Classification*: Grouping transactions into relevant accounts.

+13. *Closing Journal Entries*: Closing entries transfer temporary account balances, like revenue and expenses, into permanent accounts like retained earnings, resetting temporary accounts to zero and preparing them for the next period.

-13. *Compound Entry*: A single journal entry affecting multiple accounts, usually with both debits and credits. (**One entry, multiple impacts**)
+14. *Compound Entry*: A single journal entry affecting multiple accounts, usually with both debits and credits. (**One entry, multiple impacts**)

-14. *Contra Account*: An account with a normal balance that is opposite that of a related account.
+15. *Contra Account*: An account with a normal balance that is opposite that of a related account.

-15. *Contra Asset Account*: A contra account that reduces the balance of an asset account. (**??Think: "mini-vacuum" sucking away from another asset**)
+16. *Contra Asset Account*: A contra account that reduces the balance of an asset account. (**??Think: "mini-vacuum" sucking away from another asset**)

-16. *Correcting Entry*: An entry made to fix or adjust an error in a previous entry. (**An entry to fix mistakes**)
+17. *Correcting Entry*: An entry made to fix or adjust an error in a previous entry. (**An entry to fix mistakes**)

-17. *Double-declining-depreciation*: Rate is twice simple linear depreciation.
+18. *Double-declining-depreciation*: Rate is twice simple linear depreciation.

-18. *Drawing Account*: An account used to record owner withdrawals from the business, reducing their equity.
+19. *Drawing Account*: An account used to record owner withdrawals from the business, reducing their equity.

-19. *Equity*: synonyms
+20. *Equity*: synonyms
     1. Ownership interest
     2. Investment: Highlights the financial stake
     3. Net assets: Focuses on the difference between assets and liabilities, representing the residual value owned by shareholders.